adambsadler/TabletopTracker/README.md

 Before a user logs in, all they will have access to is the home page and the About page.
 After registering an account and logging in, the other options become available.

-In addition, we were expected to deploy this application to Azure, which can be found here: [Azure Deployment](https://tabletoptracker.azurewebsites.net/)
+In addition, this application was deployed to Azure, but that account is not currently active at this time.